 There are countless ways to get involved in the life of the Holy Trinity.
-Volunteer opportunities inside and outside the Church are listed in the Serve section of the website.
+Volunteer opportunities inside and outside the Church are listed in the Serve section of the website and in the Holy Trinity Gifts Brochure.
 You can also contact Mark Lile-King, Minister of Welcome, Engagement and Pastoral Care at or 336-272-6149 ext.
 272 and he will help you find a place to connect.

 In addition to volunteer opportunities, there are several special-interest groups that you are welcome to join: